natcap/invest.users-guide/source/coastal_protection.rst

 .. math:: \beta= 320 \frac{2 \pi }{T_d} \frac{H_b^{3/2}}{\sqrt{g}A^3} \left( 1+\frac{h_b}{B+D}+\frac{mx_b}{h_b} \right) ^{-1}
    :label: betaR

-Practically, in the model, we estimate the amount of beach erosion in the absence of vegetation by using Equation :ref:`Rfinal` following two methods.
-First, we estimate the coefficient :math:`A` by fitting the depth profile to Equation :ref:`EqProf`, and estimate breaking wave characteristics by solving Equation :ref:`EvolEq` over the fitted equilibrium profile.
-We estimate the location of wave breaking by the position of minimum wave-induced water level in the surf zone.

-Sometimes this method yields negative values of erosion because the fit was not very good, or because our scheme couldn’t effectively identify location of breaking.
-Also, since bathymetry measurements are often missing or somewhat inaccurate in nearshore regions, our method can lead to results that are quite different from erosion values obtained using a more accurate value of the sediment scale factor :math:`A`.
-Alternatively, from the sediment size that you input, we estimate the coefficient :math:`A` from Table 7.2 in Dean and Dalrymple (2002).
-We also estimate breaking wave height :math:`H_b` using Equation :ref:`BreakingWaveH`, and compute breaking position and location :math:`x_b` and :math:`h_b` by assuming that :math:`h_b=Ax_b^{2/3}` and :math:`H_b=\gamma h_b`, where we defined the breaking coefficient :math:`gamma` in Equation :ref:`gamma`.
-Final value of erosion is taken as the average of both values.
-If you input the correct value of sediment size and an accurate bathymetry profile, both values should be equal.

-In the presence of vegetation, it is often difficult to estimate the exact location of breaking, and there are not guidance or observation of avoided coastal erosion in the presence of natural habitats.
-Consequently, we estimate the amount of beach erosion in the presence of natural habitats by scaling the amount of erosion obtained in the absence of natural habitats by the ratio of reduction in runup values as well as the ratio of wave energy attenuation in the presence of vegetation.
+Practically, in the model, we estimate the amount of beach erosion that would occur under various management scenarios by first solving Equation :ref:`Rfinal` in the absence of vegetation.
+Breaking location is computed as explained above, using the sediment scale factor :math:`A` derived from the sediment size that you input.
+In the presence of vegetation, it is often difficult to estimate the exact location of breaking, and there is not any guidance or observation of avoided coastal erosion in the presence of natural habitats.
+Consequently, we estimate the amount of beach erosion in the presence of natural habitats by scaling the amount of erosion obtained in the absence of natural habitats by the ratio of reduction in runup values as well as the ratio of the cube of wave height over the submerged vegetated bed.
+This is because empirical models of beach erosion are directly proportional to water level (e.g., see Equation :ref:`Rinf`).
+Also, process-based models of beach erosion (e.g., Kriebel and Dean, 1985) scale erosion by wave dissipation, which is proportional to the cube of wave height.
 Final value of erosion in the presence of natural habitat is taken as the average of both values.

-Muddy Environments
-""""""""""""""""""
+**Note**: You can notice that for certain values of :math:`m`, Equation :ref:`Rinf` can yield negative results.
+Instead of generating a message error, we decrease the profile foreshore slope so that :math:`E_{\infty}` is positive.
+The reason we decided to make this correction is because of the uncertainty associated with the model and model inputs.
+In future version of this model, we will use a more sophisticated erosion model, which will require more precise input parameters, and will avoid this situation.
+To estimate a correct foreshore slope that won’t yield negative in Equation :ref:`Rinf`, we approximate the breaking wave height by using Equation :ref:`BreakingWaveH` (see Section :ref:`cp-PG`).
+We then compute breaking position and location :math:`x_b` and :math:`h_b` by assuming that :math:`h_b=Ax_b^{2/3}` and :math:`H_b=0.78 h_b`.

+Additionally, in order to help you conduct a sensitivity analysis, we output a sediment scale value :math:`A_{fit}` obtained from fitting the profile you input to the equilibrium equation, Equation :ref:`EqProf`.
+We also indicate whether the sediment size that you input would yield a larger or smaller value of :math:`A` than :math:`A_{fit}`.
+Please use this information with caution as bathymetry measurements are often missing or somewhat inaccurate in nearshore regions.
+The best value of sediment size that you could enter is based on site-specific field measurements.

+In addition to sandy beaches, the model can also estimate an hourly rate of scour that consolidated bed might experience.
 Muddy substrates, as found in marshes or mangrove forests, do not erode as sandy beaches.
 They are composed of cohesive sediments that are bound by electro-magnetic forces, and their resistance to wave- and storm-induced bed velocity is a function of their composition and level of consolidation.
 In our model, we estimate the hourly rate of scour of a consolidated bed :math:`E_m [cm.h^{-1}]` by following the method proposed by Whitehouse et al. (2000, Ch.
-4):
+4)xx:

 .. math:: E_m=\begin{cases}
   36 ( \tau_o-\tau_e ) m_e / C_M & \text{ if } \tau_o-\tau_e>0 \\